impredicative/podgenai/README.md

 For a given topic, the high-level reference approach is:

 * The voice is selected using the LLM from three choices.
 * A list of applicable subtopics are listed using the LLM.
+If however the topic is unknown to the LLM, the process is aborted.
 * Concurrently for each subtopic, the corresponding text and speech are generated using the LLM and TTS respectively.
 * The speech files are concatenated using `ffmpeg`.